Joan Sutherland Theatre, Sydney Opera House

 Running time: approximately 2 hours and 30 minutes, including one interval.

-The American naval captain, Pinkerton, fascinated by the exotic beauty of the geisha
+The American naval Lieutenant, Pinkerton, fascinated by the exotic beauty of the

-Cio-Cio-San, marries her while visiting Japan.
-Cio-Cio-San, enthralled by his American
+geisha Cio-Cio-San, marries her while visiting Japan.
+Cio-Cio-San, enthralled by his

-ways and promise of a modern life in America, falls wholeheartedly in love with the
+American ways and promise of a modern life in America, falls wholeheartedly in love

-stranger.
-But Pinkerton already has a foot out the door, looking forward to the day
+with the stranger.
+But Pinkerton already has a foot out the door, looking forward

 Years pass, and Cio-Cio-San waits faithfully for her husband’s return.
 Long abandoned by her family, she is alone with her servant Suzuki and a living memento of her American love.
 She refuses all offers of marriage, singing of her great hope for the day Pinkerton will return.
 The faithful Suzuki tries in vain to convince her to abandon hope.